JonathanLangton1/inspirational-quote-cli/README.md

-# Mixed Messages OpenAI
+# Inspirational quote CLI

-A basic program which generates random messages using OpenAI.
+A basic program which displays inspirational quotes to you.

 ## Install
 ```